Jammersmurph/CreateVC/README.md

 `java -jar CreateVC-Updater.jar https://jammersmurph.github.io/CreateVC/pack.toml`
 - 6. Close the settings window.
 - 7. Launch your game.
-- 8. Congratulations! your modpack will now update automatically feom now on!
+- 8. Congratulations! your modpack will now update automatically from now on!

 ## Thank You!